How to Record Vocals

 Budget Bedroom Recording Room

 In an effort to accomplish a fantastic lead vocal sound in a non-professional setting, it’s a good suggestion to record in an impartial, dry room.
-You’ll need to keep away from cavernous rooms with reflections and reverberated sound as a result of it is going to have an effect on the quality and the control later within the mixing process.
+You’ll need to keep away from cavernous rooms with reflections and reverberated sound as a result it is going to have an effect on the quality and the control later in the mixing process.
 Remember that there’s no manner to return to “dry” from a “wet” sound, so make certain the room has a controlled sound, leaning in direction of dry (not “lifeless” although).

 A bedroom works nicely because your mattress, blankets, cabinet, and even curtains are all good sound absorbers.
 In any case, you’ll be able to construct an easy vocal booth utilizing old blankets, curtains, mattresses, and pillows.
 You possibly can even add a couple of tough wooden panels to create a more pure sound.
 Keep in mind, an important factor to keep away from is these reflections and echoes typical of hard flooring, empty rooms, and huge rooms.